To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 • Cover Your RIB When Stored Outside

 Never leave your RIB uncovered if you don’t plan to use it.
-Too much exposure to the UV rays degrades the rubber, and eventually, it will tear off.
+Too much exposure to the UV rays degrades the rubber, and eventually, it will even tear off.
 All you need is a protective plastic cover that is breathable and keeps UV rays at bay.

 • Keep it Dry